interlay/interbtc-api/README.md

 interBTC.setAccount(keypair);
 ```

-The different functionalities are then exposed through the `InterBTCAPI` instance.
+The different functionalities are then exposed through the `BridgeAPI` instance.

 ### Issuing interBTC